Celeo/Preston/Docs.md

 ## User Agent

-To set the User-Agent header, pass it to the `preston.esi.Preston` constructor:
+To set the User-Agent header, pass it to the `preston.Preston` constructor:

 ```python
 preston = Preston(user_agent='')